rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-015/index.md

 - ["Soy Content"][ld-soy] by [@walterpie] made with Bevy ([source code][ld-soy-src]).

-  > A simple game in which you have to go to the store and buy some soy milk.
+  > A misleading puzzle game with a twist.
+  > Find your way in a non-euclidean maze of interconnected rooms.
+  > Warning: Game doesn't contain any Soy.

   ![gameplay](ld47-soy.png)